Teamoreteateo/DSA2101-Project/Code.md

 Within `energy` it appears that most songs are energetically similar in the upper range with smaller differences in feature strength while a small group of songs have large differences in `energy` within the lower range, creating a rich emotional mix.
-Lastly, `valence` appears steadily different across the songs.
-This ascertains our hypothesis in Plot 2 that although the mean feature stength of `valence` was consistent throughout all her albums, within each album they might spread across a large range of values.
-That hypothesis, also derived from the observations of the distribution of `valence` values in Plot 1, is supported by this observation in Plot 3.
-The `valence` values hint at a purposeful balance in emotions ranging in this album, from happy to sad.
+Although `valence` appears relatively stable in Plot 2, this plot reveals a broader range within individual songs in a single album.
+This contrast supports our hypothesis in Plot 2 - while albums may average out in terms of emotional tone, Swift maintains a balance of happier and sadder tracks across each album, enhancing their appeal and allowing listeners to experience a more dynamic repertoire.
 This blend of moods resonates with listeners who value both sad and happy songs, encapsulating the intricacies of relationships, hence enhancing the album’s emotional appeal.
 The critical acclaim of this album also likely means that Taylor Swift will be creating more songs in the future following the same musical palette.
 We can perhaps anticipate more acoustic songs released alongside commercial tracks to satiate the hunger of her fans.
 However, music has an ever changing facade.
 What was popular last year could be boring this year, hence to predict trends in music is a little whimsical.
 Our analysis of the dataset also highlights this quality of music in how musical features are highly varied across songs from the same artist.
 However, it is still worth it to study what makes great songs, great.

 ### Summary of Observed Patterns